valfragier16/Clicky-Game/my-app/README.md

 #### Test your memory with your favorite shinobi from *Naruto*.

-This app is a memory game, as the user must click on each character once to win the game.
+This app is a memory game, built with React.
+The user must click on each character once to win the game.
 But if the user clicks on a character twice, the game is over and restarts.

-#### Built with React.
-Check it out [here](https://github.com/valfragier16/Clicky-Game).

 <h2>Demo</h2>
 Clicky-Game is deployed to Heroku.
-Please check it out <a href="https://newsscrapper18.herokuapp.com/" target="_blank">here</a>.
+Please check it out <a href="https://clickygame19.herokuapp.com/" target="_blank">here</a>.

 <h2>Installation</h2>